trogoautoego1/digmethodsfem/README.md

 **Outside Falculty:** TBD

-**Meeting Time:** Thursday 12-1
+**Meeting Time:** Thursdays 12-1

 **Core Research Questions:** How has feminism and the depiction of it in media devolped over the course of the 19th to 21st century?

-Corpus: Simone de Beauvoir and Betty Friedan: The Politics of Omission, Simone de Beauvoir: An Interview
+**Corpus:** Simone de Beauvoir and Betty Friedan: The Politics of Omission, Simone de Beauvoir: An Interview